Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ---

 <details>
 <summary><strong>9.
-18S rRNA phylogenetic analysis</strong> - Clustal Omega, TrimAl, and IQ-TREE 2</summary>
+Phylogenetic analyses</strong> - 18S rRNA, plastid 16S rRNA, and rbcL</summary>

+Three marker-based phylogenetic analyses were used to evaluate the placement of the Deer Lake diatom.
+The 18S rRNA sequence was recovered from the metatranscriptomic assembly, whereas plastid 16S rRNA and rbcL were obtained from the reconstructed chloroplast contig.
+All three trees were aligned with Clustal Omega, trimmed with TrimAl, and inferred with IQ-TREE 2 using ModelFinder, 1,000 ultrafast bootstrap replicates, and 1,000 SH-aLRT replicates.

+### 9.1 18S rRNA phylogeny

-A phylogenetic tree was generated from 18S rRNA sequences using Clustal Omega, TrimAl, and IQ-TREE 2.
+The 18S rRNA phylogeny was generated from the Deer Lake 18S sequence and selected diatom reference sequences.

 ```bash
 cat *.fasta > 18S_new.fasta
 ```

 This command combines individual 18S FASTA files into one input file for alignment.

 ```bash